Ayesha-Jadoon/Web-Crawler/README.md

     - `headings`: A list of headings (h1 to h6) found on the page
     - `paragraphs`: A list of paragraphs from the page
     - `images`: A list of image sources found on the page

-## Screenshots

-The output screenshots of the tested websites are available in the [Output.pdf](https://github.com/Ayesha-Jadoon/Web-Crawler/blob/main/Output.pdf) file.